msavin/Mongol-meteor-explore-minimongo-devtools/packages/msavin:mongol/README.md

 Hot Key Activation
 ------------------
 Mongol won't render into the DOM until you activate it.
 To activate, press <strong>Control + M</strong>.
+In case the hot key does not work, you can activate it with `Session.set("Mongol_settings_display", true)`

 Security & "debug-only"